Image

 Transforming the historic Redcar Central Station

-The £6 million redevelopment is set to be completed by 2025, returning the station to its former glory.
+The £6 million redevelopment of Redcar station, returning the station to its former glory has now completed.

-The Grade II listed building is undergoing a significant transformation.
-The ambitious project aims to revitalise the station, turning it into a vibrant leisure and retail hub as well as a transportation link.
+The Grade II listed building underwent a significant transformation.
+The ambitious project revitalised this beautiful building, which had fallen into disrepair, turning it into a vibrant leisure and retail hub as well as a transportation link.

 A collaborative funding Initiative

-The ambitious redevelopment project has received generous financial support from various sources.
-Key contributors include the governments Levelling Up Partnership Fund, the Welcome to Redcar and Cleveland fund administrated by Tees Valley Combined Authority, and the Railway Heritage Trust.
+The ambitious redevelopment project had received generous financial support from various sources.
+Key contributors included the governments Levelling Up Partnership Fund, the Welcome to Redcar and Cleveland fund administrated by Tees Valley Combined Authority, and the Railway Heritage Trust.

 Balancing sustainability with heritage preservation

-Sustainability is a priority despite the station being listed as a Victorian Building.
-Renewable energy systems will be installed such as solar panels which will be positioned out of sight ensuring the traditional look of the building.
+Sustainability was a priority despite the station being listed as a Victorian Building.
+Renewable energy systems were installed, such as solar panels which were positioned out of sight ensuring the traditional look of the building.

 Enhancing local economy and community